How to Prevent Duplicate Products During WooCommerce Import

 How to Avoid Duplication of Products on Import?

-The Product Import Export Plugin for WooCommerce allows you to avoid duplication of products on import in three ways.
+The WooCommerce Product Import Export plugin allows you to avoid duplication of products on import in three ways.

 1. Skip Import of existing products.